 I’m not quite sure why I felt the need to reference Smoky Places hitmakers The Corsairs; I think I’d thought there was a sort of car called a Corsair and there wasn’t except there was after all?

 CP & Qwikstitch were the near-motionless ‘stars’ of a shockingly cheap animation used as School Summer Holidays filler by the BBC in the mid-eighties.
-You can find a feature on how truly unspeakably dull their antics were here.
+You can find an attempt to convey just how truly unspeakably dull their antics were here.

-I’m not sure referring to Suranne Jones’ figure ahead of her acting ability is perhaps my finest hour, but I had my reasons for being a bit brash and vulgar at that point in time and It’s also a joke stolen from I’m Sorry I’ll Read That Again’s Doctor Who spoof The Electric Time Trousers, so there.
-The Ormulu Clock was a regular piece of Tardis furniture in the sixties.
+I’m not sure referring to Suranne Jones’ figure ahead of her acting ability is perhaps my finest hour, but I had my reasons for being a bit brash and vulgar at that point in time and It’s also a joke intentionally stolen from I’m Sorry I’ll Read That Again’s Doctor Who spoof The Electric Time Trousers, so there.
+The Ormulu Clock – never, ever referred to as just a ‘clock’ – was a regular item of Tardis furniture in the sixties.

 The French entrant in the Eurovision Song Contest was Amaury Vassili, who looked like Nick Drake cosplaying as one of the Trumpton Fire Brigade, and finished fifteenth with Sognu.
-His pre-performance stare at a zooming camera was the cause of much laughter.
+His oddly menacing pre-performance stare at a zooming camera was the cause of much hilarity.

 Obviously I meant the 1998 movie based on ITV’s sixties action serial The Avengers rather than Avengers Assemble, which was brilliant and which you can hear me saying much more about here.

 It’s quite difficult to find very much new to say after rewatching The Doctor’s Wife.
 I still agree with more or less everything said above, including the comments on Suede, Vic Reeves and Monster Munch.
-Something that really does stand out to me more in retrospect, however, is just how much fun it was to be in a room full of people willingly watching it at a party; it’s strange to look back on that now, partly because the sense of occasion was so dampened and the casual viewer so alienated by many other episodes around that time that I’m not sure that will have happened much afterwards (although happily that now seems a much more likely prospect again), but partly because so many people reading will have an anecdote about being forced to miss an episode of the original run due to having to attend a party that they didn’t want to go to, and even their peers would have derided Doctor Who as ‘for babies’; in fact you can hear a story more or less along those lines in the edition of Looks Unfamiliar with Hitch-Hiker’s Guide To The Galaxy expert Mark Griffiths here.
+Something that really does stand out to me more in retrospect, however, is just how much fun it was to be in a room full of people willingly watching it at a party; it’s strange to look back on that now, partly because the sense of occasion was so dampened and the casual viewer so alienated by so many other episodes around that time that I’m not sure that will have happened again much afterwards, but partly because so many people reading will have an anecdote about being forced to miss an episode of the original run due to having to attend a party that they didn’t want to go to, and even their peers would have derided Doctor Who as ‘for babies’; in fact you can hear a story more or less along those lines in an edition of Looks Unfamiliar with playwright and Hitch-Hiker’s Guide To The Galaxy expert Mark Griffiths here.
 We had that for a while and anyone who derided it at the time and derides it in retrospect is on the wrong side of history.
 And taste.
 And entertainment full stop.

 Buy A Book!